Shanghai Masters (snooker)

-The Shanghai Masters is a professional snooker tournament.
+The Shanghai Masters is a professional snooker tournament organised by the World Snooker Tour and the Chinese Billiards and Snooker Association (CBSA) in Shanghai, China.
 Held as a ranking event from 2007 to 2017, it became a non-ranking invitational tournament in 2018.
 It features 24 invited players, comprising the top 16 players in the world rankings, the four highest-ranked Chinese players outside the top 16, and four Chinese wildcard players.
-Following the 2019 edition, the tournament was not held again until 2023, due to the impact of the COVID-19 pandemic.
 At the most recent edition in 2025, the winner received £210,000 from a total prize fund of £825,000.

 Ronnie O'Sullivan is the most successful player in the tournament's history, having won the title five times, in 2009, 2017, 2018, 2019, and 2023.
 Four maximum breaks have been made in the history of the event, most recently by Zhang Anda at the 2025 edition.
-The reigning champion is Kyren Wilson, who won his second title at the 2025 event with an 11–9 victory over Ali Carter.
+The reigning champion is Judd Trump, who won the 2026 event with an 11–6 victory over Kyren Wilson.

 History

 The event was introduced in the 2007–2008 season and was the second ranking event to be held in China as a result of the growth of the sport in the country.
 Until 2016, the first round was preceded by a wildcard round featuring eight players.
 In 2018, the tournament became a 24-player invitational event.

-It is now the longest-running tournament in China after the discontinuation of the China Open in 2019.
+Following the 2019 edition, the tournament was not held again until 2023, due to the impact of the COVID-19 pandemic.